continuumizm/cizm-website/posts/alive-always.md

 subtitle: Daft Punk live PA from 1997 Daftendirektour
 date: 2022-02-23T02:38:09.061Z
 leadimage: /img/daftpunk-alive1997-stickers-alivealwaysedit-01-01-864x1080-flyer-continuumizm.jpg
-lead: A year after their farewell, on 'twosday' at 22:22 GMT, Daft Punk treated us to footage from their 1997 Daftendirektour live PA in LA.
+lead: A year after their farewell, on 'twosday' February 22nd at 22:22 GMT, Daft Punk treated us to footage from their 1997 Daftendirektour live PA in LA.
 summary: Daft Punk treated us to footage from their 1997 Daftendirektour live PA in LA on the anniversary of their 'retirement'.
 An amazing recording from the vaults with all the Homework favourites.